uaicompetition/uai-competition-dev/_pages/root/file-formats/model-format.md

  0.811 0.000 0.189
 ```

-Note that line breaks and empty lines are effectively just a whitespace, exactly like plain spaces “ ”.
+Note that line breaks and empty lines act as a whitespace, exactly like plain spaces “ ”.
 They are used here to improve readability.

 ## Summary
-In summary, a problem file consists of 2 sections:
+In summary, a problem file consists of two sections (with associated subsections):
+1. Preamble
+    * Graph Type
+    * Variables and Domains
+    * Function Scopes
+2. Function Tables
+    * blank line
+    * Number of Table Values
-* the preamble
+    * Table Values
-* the function tables.

-For our Markov network example above, the full uai file will look like:
+For our Markov network example above, the full .uai file will look like:
 ```
 MARKOV
 3